aniketkashid17/aniketkashid/about.md

 ## Skill

 I don't have any skills to show off.
-But I can say I'am good in logic development, hardwar electronics and have entry level understanding of all techs which I am interested in.
+But I can say I'am good in logic development, hardware electronics and have entry level understanding of all techs which I am interested in.
+I have hands-on experience in languages like C, C++, Python.
+I am currently focusing on CP.

-**"I am smart enough to know, I am dumb enough"**

 ## Contact me